ST10257002/WordCounter/README.md

 - `[MAJOR]` Class to handle interactions with configuration files.
 - Configuration file to handle application settings for future launches.
+- Configuration file to contain information regarding the current build.
 - Configuration file to contain common weblinks.

 **Updated**